Demand factor

-In telecommunication, electronics and the electrical power industry, the term demand factor is used to refer to the fractional amount of some quantity being used relative to the maximum amount that could be used by the same system.
+In telecommunications, electronics and the electrical power industry, the term demand factor is used to refer to the fractional amount of some quantity being used relative to the maximum amount that could be used by the same system.
 The demand factor is always less than or equal to one.
 As the amount of demand is a time dependent quantity so is the demand factor.

 The demand factor is often implicitly averaged over time when the time period of demand is understood by the context.

 Electrical engineering

 In electrical engineering the demand factor is taken as a time independent quantity where the numerator is taken as the maximum demand in the specified time period instead of the averaged or instantaneous demand.

 This is the peak in the load profile divided by the full load of the device.